Good Shit

 Problem Statement

 The purpose of Good Shit is to inform others about the importance of gut health.
 The established domain highlighted that several health-tracking applications fail to educate users and offer a proper structure to record logins of their own digestion health.
 Our initial problem statement was finalized towards the end of the project once we revalidated our findings.
-We concluded that
+We concluded that:

 The health and lifestyle field mainly emphasizes goal-setting for health-conscious individuals.
 Existing products fall short in explaining why gut health is the way it is.
 Our solution addresses this gap by allowing users to log bowel movements, identify patterns, and providing unbiased information on gut health.
 We target those curious about health, not just the health-conscious.
 Success for us is seeing active user engagement and positive recommendations.